 Where new housing has been created since 2010.
 Screenshot from NYC DCP.

-As Brownstoner has pointed out, while New York City currently has more housing than ever before, much of it remains affordable for the average renter, who must also grapple with record low vacancy rates (if local social media is to be believed, looking for a place right now seems like a nightmare).
+As Brownstoner has pointed out, while New York City currently has more housing than ever before, much of it remains unaffordable for the average renter, who must also grapple with record low vacancy rates (if local social media is to be believed, looking for a place right now seems like a nightmare).

 There are some bright spots on the horizon, like the recent opening of 35 Commercial Street, an actually affordable housing lottery building with some units reserved for formerly homeless tenants.